Pencils-and-Python/Engineering-Reliability/docs/article.md

 If you enjoyed this post, feel free to follow along for more writing at the intersection of **engineering, backend systems, and reliability design**.
 I occasionally share insights from real infrastructure projects, Python backend development, and lessons learned from building tools like **CostQueryPro**.

 You can also connect with me here:

 - 🌐 [Portfolio](https://www.devbybrice.com)
 - 💻 [GitHub – Profile](https://github.com/bnelsonemail)
 - ✍️ [Medium – Brice Nelson](https://medium.com/@quantshift)
 - 💼 [LinkedIn – Brice Nelson](https://www.linkedin.com/in/brice-a-nelson-p-e-mba-36b28b15/)

-I’m always interested in thoughtful discussions about system reliability, backend architecture, and how traditional engineering principles can shape better software.
+I’m always interested in thoughtful discussions about system reliability, backend architecture, machine learning, and how traditional engineering principles can shape better software.